 An air handler, or air handling unit (often abbreviated to AHU), is a device used to condition and circulate air as part of a heating, ventilating, and air-conditioning (HVAC) system.
 Usually, an air handler is a large metal box containing a blower, heating and/or cooling elements, filter racks or chambers, sound attenuators, and dampers.
 Air handlers usually connect to ductwork that distributes the conditioned air through the building, and returns it to the AHU.
 Sometimes AHUs discharge (supply) and admit (return) air directly to and from the space served, without ductwork.

 The furnace's blower then blows the warmed air into the ductwork, which carries and disperses the warmed air throughout the home.
 During warmer months, the blower inside a furnace continues to circulate return air throughout the home--only this time, the return air has been cooled by being blown over the indoor coil portion of the home's split-system air conditioning system.
 The condensing coil is typically installed on top of the furnace.
+Today's heat pumps are 50% more efficient compared to heat pumps 10 to 15 years ago.

 Year-round, energy-efficient indoor comfort for moderate climates.
 A central heat pump helps maintain comfortable temperatures inside your home and reduces humidity levels year-round.
 Homes located in regions with severely cold temperatures may either require supplemental heating or be better served with an air conditioner/furnace combination.